ABOUT ME

 In my free time I like to play racquetball, bike, longboard, and snowboard.
 I also love competition and all sorts of games, from board games, to videogames, to card games like magic the gathering.

-Contrary to popular belief I've been outside once or twice, but it hasn't always gone too well.
+Contrary to popular belief I've been outside at least a couple times, but I can't say that it always goes well.

 Surviving a dust storm in Nevada.